-The results of subscale IX Promote Professional Development are presented in Table 4.14.
+The results of subscale IX Promote Professional Development are presented in Table 3.14.

-Table 4.14.
 Promote Professional Development

-Items N Min Max Mean Ensure that in-service activities attended by staff are consistent with the school's goals 104 1 5 3.80 Actively support the use in the classroom of skills acquired during in-service training 104 1 5 4.03 Obtain the participation of the whole staff in important in-service activities 104 1 5 4.12 Lead or attend teacher in-service activities concerned with instruction 104 2 5 4.31 Set aside time at faculty meetings for teachers to share ideas or information from in-service activities 104 1 5 4.37 activities," "lead or attend teacher in-service activities concerned with instruction," and "set aside time at faculty meetings for teachers to share ideas or information from in-service activities" items were responded above 4.0 (frequently).
+Items N Minimum Maximum Mean Ensure that in- service activities attended by staff are consistent with the school's goal 104 1 5 3.80 Actively support the use in the classroom of skills acquired during in- service training 104 1 5 4.03 Obtain the participation of the whole staff in important inservice activities 104 1 5 4.12 Lead or attend teacher in-service activities concerned with instruction 104 2 5 4.31 Set aside time at faculty meetings for teachers to share ideas or information from in-service activities 104 1 5 4.37

+Table 3.14 displays mean scores for teachers' responses to questions related to subscale IX Promote Professional Development.
+Respectively, four items "actively support the use in the classroom of skills acquired during in-service training," "obtain the participation of the whole staff in important in-service activities," "lead or attend teacher in-service activities concerned with instruction," and "set aside time at faculty meetings for teachers to share ideas or information from in-service activities" items were responded above 4.0 (frequently).
 The results indicate that the principals "frequently" practice almost all of the items of this instructional leadership function, Promote Professional Development.
 However, one of the items "ensure that in-service activities attended by staff are consistent with the school's goals" of the subscale fell below 4.0 (frequently).
-A low rating in this particular item compared to the others suggests that this subscale could also be more frequently practiced.
+A low rating in this particular item compared to the others indicates that this subscale could also be more frequently practiced.